Marko Testing Library re-exports everything from

 Although often this input is passed through your component declaratively,

-sometimes it is necessary to ensure that your components reacts appropriately to
+sometimes it is necessary to ensure that your components react appropriately to

 new data.
 You can simulate your component receiving new

 data to the